Erica233/CD_FastAPI_AWS/README.md

 ## INTRODUCTION

 It is my 706 Project 4.
 I created Microservices in Fast API using AWS ECR and App Runner and pushed it onto my Github.
-It basically implements three APIs, one for introduction page, one for querying some interesting facts happened in a given year, and one for covid-19 statistics for the given date.
+It basically implements three APIs, one for introduction page, one for querying some interesting facts happened in a given year, and one for querying covid-19 statistics for the given date.

 ## IMPLEMENTATION